schacon/showoff/example/features/slide_classes.md

 for pasted commandline sections (needs leading '$' for commands, then output on subsequent lines)

-!SLIDE code

-## code

-monospaces everything on the slide

 !SLIDE incremental bullets

 ## incremental bullets